 As a result, scientists have not been able to establish a tolerable upper intake level for vitamin K. Further studies are needed.

-Summary: The maximum safe dosage of vitamin K is unknown and no symptoms of toxicity have been identified.
+The maximum safe dosage of vitamin K is unknown, and no symptoms of toxicity have been identified.

-Additionally, taking vitamin K2 supplements at 45–90 mg per day slightly increased the survival of patients with liver cancer (60).
+Additionally, taking vitamin K2 supplements at 45–90 mg per day has shown to slightly increase the survival of people with liver cancer (

-Finally, vitamin K1 supplements taken at 0.5 mg every day for three years slowed the development of insulin resistance in older men, compared to a placebo.
-No significant differences were detected in women (63).
+Finally, vitamin K1 supplements taken at 0.5 mg every day for 3 years slowed the development of insulin resistance in older men, compared to a placebo.
+No significant differences were detected in women (

 Vitamin K is a group of fat-soluble compounds divided into vitamin K1 (phylloquinone) and vitamin K2 (menaquinone).

-Vitamin K1 is mainly found in leafy green vegetables, whereas vitamin K2 comes from animal-sourced foods, such as liver, butter and egg yolks.
+Vitamin K1 is mainly found in leafy green vegetables, while vitamin K2 comes from animal-sourced foods, such as liver, butter, and egg yolks.